nodexeus/blockvisor/babel_api/rhai_plugin_guide.md

 Functions listed below are required by BV to work properly.

 - `init` - Main entrypoint where everything starts.
 Function called only once, when node is started first time.
-  <br>It is the place where blockchain services running in background should be described as so called `jobs`.
+  <br>It is the place where protocol services running in background should be described as so called `jobs`.
-  Also, any other one-off operations can be done here (e.g. initializing stuff, or downloading blockchain data archives).
+  Also, any other one-off operations can be done here (e.g. initializing stuff, or downloading protocol data archives).
   <br>See [Engine Interface](#engine-interface) and [Background Jobs](#background-jobs) chapter for more details on how to start jobs.
   <br> BV provide default implementation if [PLUGIN_CONFIG](#plugin_config) constant is defined.
   Default implementation run all init commands and start init jobs according to config, then try to start build-in download job, if fail then fallback to alternative download (if provided), finally starts configured services.

-  See [minimalistic example](examples/init_minimal.rhai) or go to [Blockchain Data Archives](#blockchain-data-archives) chapter for example including download step)
+  See [minimalistic example](examples/init_minimal.rhai) or go to [Protocol Data Archives](#protocol-data-archives) chapter for example including download step)
-- `application_status()` - Returns blockchain application status.
+- `application_status()` - Returns protocol application status.
   <br>**Allowed return values**: _provisioning_, _broadcasting_, _cancelled_, _delegating_, _delinquent_, _disabled_, _earning_, _electing_, _elected_, _exported_, _ingesting_, _mining_, _minting_, _processing_, _relaying_, _delete_pending_, _deleting_, _deleted_, _provisioning_pending_, _update_pending_, _updating_, _initializing_, _downloading_, _uploading_
   <br>**Following values indicate that BV should not gather metrics for given node**: _initializing_, _downloading_, _uploading_